gyanesh-mishra/slackbot-workout/README.md

 The only updates I made are following:

-- Updated config with new workouts and use the slack channel for my current place of employment [Freshworks Studio](https://github.com/FreshworksStudio)
 - Updated python version to 3
 - Containerized the application
 - Added a WebServer that runs and stops the script using slash commands on slack